 13. The UAV sends a PDN Connection Request to the MME for the establishment of a PDN Connection for C2 connectivity with a networked UAV-C. The UAV includes in the PCO the CAA-Level UAV ID, the Flight Authorization ID (if available), and the Aviation Connectivity Payload containing the information for flight path authorization/registration for flight operation and for the authorization of UAV and networked UAV controller pairing (the information exchanged between UAV and USS/UTM for authorization for pairing networked UAV controller and UAV can refer to clause 6.5.3.1).
 The UAV may include the USS/UTM address information (see 6.5.2.3).

-14. The MME sends a Create Session Request to the PGW via the SGW.
+14. The MME sends a Create Session Request to the SMF+PGW-C via the SGW.
 The MME may include the ME Identity (IMEISV of the UAV).
-The MME selects a PDN GW suitable to serving the APN for C2 connectivity (it is expected to select the same PGW serving the PDN connection for UAV-USS/UTM connectivity).
+The MME selects a SMF+PGW-C suitable to serving the APN for C2 connectivity (it is expected to select the same PGW serving the PDN connection for UAV-USS/UTM connectivity).

-15. The PGW verifies whether a secondary authentication is required for the PDN connection establishment request, in particular the authorization of UAV and networked UAV controller pairing, and flight path authorization/registration for flight, are performed.
+15. The SMF+PGW-C verifies whether a secondary authentication is required for the PDN connection establishment request, in particular the authorization of UAV and networked UAV controller pairing, and flight path authorization/registration for flight, are performed.
 This is performed as step 14, with the USS/UTM verifying the UAV and networked UAV controller pairing.
 The USS/UTM may determine Remote Identification & Tracking Info (RITI) for the UAV to use.
 This may include amongst others, a new CAA-level UAV ID, a UAV Type that is used as a means to remotely identify the UAV.
 The USS/UTM also determines Authorization Data containing information about the user plane connectivity between the UAV and the networked UAV Controller.

-16. The PGWC establishes an N4 session with the PGW u.
+16. The SMF+PGW-C establishes an N4 session with the UPF+PGW-U.

-17. If the PGW received the Authorization Data (including optional authorized UAV and networked UAV controller pairing information), the PGW installs traffic filters for the connectivity between the UAV and the networked UAV controller.
+17. If the SMF+PGW-C received the Authorization Data (including optional authorized UAV and networked UAV controller pairing information), the SMF+PGW-C installs traffic filters for the connectivity between the UAV and the networked UAV controller.

-18. The PGW confirms the procedure to the MME along with providing the RITI in the PCO.
+18. The SMF+PGW-C confirms the procedure to the MME along with providing the RITI in the PCO.

-19. The new MME sends an Attach Accept to the UE with the PCO containing the RITI.
+19. The new MME sends PDN Connection Accept to the UE with the PCO containing the RITI.

 20. The USS/UTM may acts as an SCS/AS and communicates to the UFES, which acts as a SCEF, to trigger the establishment of an application session with a required QoS and providing traffic filters to enable UAV to networked UAV controller connectivity, and optionally for UAV to USS/UTM connectivity.
 The USS/UTM may also use other SCEF services of the UFES.